Blunk-electronic/ET/script_command_set.md

 - symbol, package, device (CS)

 The measurement system is METRIC.
 All dimensions are in millimeters (mm).
-All angles and rotations are in degrees (1/360).
+All angles and rotations are in degrees (1/360) and in mathematical sense.
+Positive rotation (or angle) is counterclockwise.
+Negative rotation is clockwise.

 The concept is most easily to understand by examples.
 The module to be designed or edited is named "led_driver":